TABLE OF CONTENTS

 The application will ask you several questions related to your income and family, including the following:

 After entering the required information, you’ll be able to view a list of available plans, including monthly premiums, annual deductibles, and coinsurance requirements.
 HealthCare.gov also allows you to make side-by-side comparisons of up to three plans at a time.
-Once you pick a plan, you’ll be able to complete the enrollment process.
+Once you pick an affordable health insurance plan, you’ll be able to complete the enrollment process.

 Three companies offer health care plans to Iowans in 2021 on Healthcare.gov:

 Some plans may be available statewide, while others are only available in certain regions or cities.

 There are some important considerations when shopping for cheap health insurance for individual coverage, whether for yourself or multiple people.
 These considerations include: